-In 2003, our Board adopted stock ownership guidelines for all employees at the senior vice president level and above (including our executive officers) and directors, which the Committee reviews periodically and updated in 2018.
-These guidelines are designed to align our officers' interests with those of our stockholders by promoting long-term share ownership, which reduces the incentive for excessive short-term risk taking.
-Under the amended guidelines, our executive officers should hold 50% of net shares acquired until they satisfy (and continue to satisfy) the minimum share ownership value requirements listed in the table below.
+In 2003, our Board adopted stock ownership guidelines for all employees at the senior vice president level and above (including our executive officers) and directors, which the Committee reviews periodically.
+These guidelines are designed to align our executive officers' interests with those of our stockholders by promoting long-term share ownership, which reduces the incentive for excessive short-term risk taking.
+Under the guidelines, our executive officers should hold 50% of the net shares acquired until they satisfy (and continue to satisfy) the minimum share ownership value requirements listed in the table below.

 Position Minimum Ownership Value

 Chief Executive Officer 20x base salary

-President, Executive Vice President or Chief Financial Officer 10x base salary
+President, Executive Vice President, or Chief Financial Officer 10x base salary

 Senior Vice President 3x base salary

-The minimum share ownership levels for each title will be determined annually using the following:
+The minimum share ownership levels for each title are determined annually using the following: